momentumlearn/learner-resources/articles/deploy-django-to-heroku.md

 - Create a superuser on Heroku: `heroku run python3 manage.py createsuperuser`

-- Commit your code and push to Heroku.

 * Once you are sure your app works, turn off DEBUG on Heroku.

 ## Converting your dev environment to use PostgreSQL